freesci/translationefficiency/README.md

  - plyr
  - devtools

  Running the script will produce the results of statistical tests plus the number of graphs used in the manuscript.
+While the plots are made using Windows-only font, the latter parts are explicitly using paths and tools available under linux operating system (such as Vienna package).